We earn a commission from qualifying purchases at no extra cost to you. This never influences our rankings.

 Choose the Drake if

-Pick the Drake if flush power and value are your priorities, if the toilet goes in a busy main or family bathroom, if you want the easiest model to service and find parts for, or if you are buying for a rental or a build where price matters.
-The 1.6 GPF version gives you the maximum 1,000 gram MaP flush for the lowest price, and the 1.28 GPF version keeps most of that power while meeting water-efficiency rules.
-You give up the seamless look and usually buy the seat separately.
+Pick the Drake if value is your top priority, if the toilet goes in a busy main or family bathroom, if you want the easiest model to service and find parts for, or if you are buying for a rental or a build where price matters.
+The 1.6 GPF version gives you the maximum 1,000 gram MaP flush for the lowest price, and the 1.28 GPF version keeps that same score while meeting water-efficiency rules.
+You give up the seamless look and usually buy the seat separately, but you are not giving up any flush power to save money.

 Choose the UltraMax II if

 Pick the UltraMax II if the bathroom is part of the design, if you want the easiest toilet to keep clean, if water efficiency and a quiet, refined flush matter, or if you want a soft-close seat and premium glaze included without buying extras.
-The skirted one-piece body and CeFiONtect glaze cut down cleaning time, and the 1.28 GPF Double Cyclone flush is plenty for everyday residential use.
-You pay more and give up a little raw flush power compared with the 1.6 GPF Drake.
+The skirted one-piece body and CeFiONtect glaze cut down cleaning time, and the 1.28 GPF Double Cyclone flush matches the Drake's full 1,000 gram MaP score while using less water.
+You pay more for the design and included features, not to make up for weaker flushing.

 Things both share